-Nutty and pleasant in taste, poppy seeds are nutritious oilseeds used as condiment in cooking.
-Although the seeds obtained from the dry fruits (pods) of the poppy plant (opium poppy), they are entirely free from any sinister side effects of other poppy plant products such as opium poppy.
+Nutty and pleasant in taste, poppy seeds are nutritious oilseeds used as a condiment in cooking.
+Although the seeds are obtained from the dry fruits (pods) of the poppy plant (opium poppy), they are entirely free from any harmful side effects of other poppy plant products such as opium poppy.

 Poppy plant is a biennial herb of East Mediterranean and Asia Minor origin belonging to the Papaveraceae family, in the genus: Papaver.
 Scientific name: Papaver somniferum.

 size.
-Also note for bean shaped poppy with
+Also, note for bean-shaped poppy with polygonal surface indentations.

 Photo courtesy: lenore-m

-Each globular poppy fruit head (capsule) measures about 4–6 cm in length and 3–4 cm in diameter, contains numerous tiny, bean (kidney) shaped seeds, which rattle when shaken inside dried capsules.
-Seeds poppy can be light gray to dark gray, black, or bluish depending on cultivar type.
+Each globular poppy fruit head (capsule) measures about 4–6 cm in length and 3–4 cm in diameter and contains numerous tiny, bean (kidney) shaped seeds, which rattle when shaken inside dried capsules.
+Seeds poppy can be light gray to dark gray, black, or bluish depending on the cultivar type.

-Poppy seeds are popular ingredients and generally employed as condiment and to press oil.
+Poppy seeds are popular food ingredients, generally employed as a condiment and to press oil.
 The seeds, indeed, are very safe to use as food and contain negligible quantities of toxic alkaloids of the opium poppy.

 Poppy seeds outer husk is a good source of dietary fiber.
-100 g raw seeds provide 19.5 g or 51% of recommended daily levels (RDA) of fiber.
-Much of this fiber is metabolically inert content which helps increase bulk of the food by absorbing water down the digestive tract and thereby easing constipation problem.
+100 g raw seeds provide 19.5 g or 51% of the recommended daily levels (RDA) of fiber.
+Much of this fiber is metabolically inert content which helps increase the bulk of the food by absorbing water down the digestive tract and thereby easing constipation problems.

-Additionally, dietary fiber binds to bile salts (a product of cholesterol) and decrease their re-absorption in the colon.
+Additionally, dietary fiber binds to bile salts (a product of cholesterol) and decreases their reabsorption in the colon.
 It thus helps in a further decrease in blood LDL cholesterol levels.

-The seeds are excellent source B-complex vitamins such as thiamin, pantothenic acid, pyridoxine, riboflavin, niacin, and folic acid.
-Many of these vitamins functions as co-factors in substrate metabolism especially fat and carbohydrates.
+The seeds are an excellent source of B-complex vitamins such as thiamin, pantothenic acid, pyridoxine, riboflavin, niacin, and folic acid.
+Many of these vitamins function as co-factors in the substrate metabolism, especially fat and carbohydrates inside the human body.

-Dried poppy seeds contain very small levels of opium alkaloids such as morphine, thebaine, codiene, papaverine etc. When consumed in food, these compounds produce minimal effect on the human nervous system.
-On the contrary, these chemicals found to have some beneficial effects on the human body; soothe nervous irritability, act as painkillers.
-Its seed extractions found useful in pharmacy and in many traditional medicines in the preparations of cough mixtures, expectorants, etc.
+Dry poppy seeds contain very small levels of opium alkaloids such as morphine, thebaine, codeine, papaverine, etc. When consumed in food, these compounds produce a minimal effect on the human nervous system.
+On the contrary, these chemicals are found to have some beneficial effects on the human body; soothe nervous irritability, and act as painkillers.
+Its seed extractions found useful in the pharmacy and many traditional medicines in the preparations of cough mixtures, expectorants, etc.

-Poppy seeds are one of favorite items in many cultures.
-They add special nutty flavor to the recipes.
+Poppy seeds are one of the favorite items in many cuisines.
+They add a special nutty flavor to the recipes.
 Their flavor is somewhat augmented by roasting them in a pan under mild heat.
-Gentle frying releases special aromatic essential oils in the seeds and enhance crunchiness.
+Gentle frying releases special aromatic essential oils in the seeds and enhances crunchiness.

 Here are some serving methods: